dsuryd/dotNetify-Blazor/Website/Website.Server/Docs/Overview/Basics.md

 - **Changed**(_propName_)
 - **PushUpdates**(): for real-time push.

-Not essential, but these property accessor/mutator helper **Get/Set** can make your code more concise:
+Optionally, use these property accessor/mutator helper **Get/Set** to make your code more concise:

 ```csharp
 public string Greetings